MicroBi-ConvLSTM: An Ultra-Lightweight Efficient Model for Human Activity Recognition on Resource Constrained Devices: Conclusion

+On-device validation confirms that \modelname{} is the only architecture in this study achieving full or near full dataset coverage on both target MCUs under both precision paths.
+Under INT8 quantization, it achieves 8/8 coverage on both platforms with 72.8~ms average latency and 85.7\% PyTorch parity on Pico~2, and 168.5~ms and 97.9\% parity on ESP32.
+Under FP32 full precision deployment, it achieves 8/8 on Pico~2 and 7/8 on ESP32 with 100.0\% parity on all successful configurations, confirming that all INT8 fidelity degradation is a quantization artifact rather than an architectural limitation.
+By contrast, DeepConvLSTM (136K parameters) fails to deploy on either platform under both precision paths, while TinyHAR and TinierHAR achieve only partial coverage with considerable parity degradation under INT8 quantization.

-Our systematic evaluation reveals both strengths and limitations. \modelname{} excels on smartphone IMU datasets (within 3\% of larger baselines) and binary medical classification, but shows sensitivity to severe class imbalance on datasets like PAMAP2.
-Ablation studies demonstrate that architectural contributions are task dependent: bidirectionality benefits episodic event detection, but provides marginal or negative impact on periodic activities.
+Ablation studies reveal that architectural contributions are task dependent: bidirectionality benefits episodic event detection but provides marginal or negative impact on periodic activities.
+The cross platform INT8 parity discrepancy (85.7\% vs.\ 97.9\%) exposes an underreported concern in TinyML research, namely that desktop INT8 evaluation does not uniformly predict on-device fidelity across MCU backends.
+The FP32 results eliminate this variation entirely, establishing quantization as the dominant fidelity bottleneck.

-These findings suggest that the ultra-lightweight regime ($<$15K parameters) is viable for single sensor wearable applications, but requires careful task architecture matching.
-Future work will investigate Neural Architecture Search for sensor modality specific configurations, and knowledge distillation to recover accuracy gaps while preserving the compact footprint.
+These findings suggest that the ultra-lightweight regime (under 15K parameters) is viable for single sensor wearable applications when accompanied by rigorous on-device validation across both quantized and full-precision paths.
+Future work will investigate Neural Architecture Search for sensor-modality-specific configurations, knowledge distillation to recover INT8 parity gaps, and systematic characterization of backend dependent quantization fidelity across additional MCU targets.
+Code with PyTorch models, and quantized models: https://github.com/WhiteMetagross/MicroBiConvLSTM